MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project/README.md

 (2) In these operations, the input is considered _without_ units.

-(3) All trignometry operations use radians as unit of measurement.
+(3) All trigonometry operations use radians as unit of measurement.

 (4) Overflow is not yet monitored and result is not yet scaled.